fozzysec/watermark/README.md

 ```

 ### ps
-sorry for the mass that perl language caused, it is very quick to write but reads terrible.
+sorry for the mess that perl language caused, it is very quick to write but reads terrible.